apple/swift-nio-examples/backpressure-file-io-channel/README.md

 ## Backpressure in SwiftNIO

-In SwiftNIO, backpressure is propagated by stopping to call the outbound [`read`](https://apple.github.io/swift-nio/docs/current/NIO/Protocols/_ChannelOutboundHandler.html#/s:3NIO23_ChannelOutboundHandlerP4read7contextyAA0bD7ContextC_tF) event.
+In SwiftNIO, backpressure is propagated by stopping calls to the outbound [`read`](https://apple.github.io/swift-nio/docs/current/NIO/Protocols/_ChannelOutboundHandler.html#/s:3NIO23_ChannelOutboundHandlerP4read7contextyAA0bD7ContextC_tF) event.

 By default, `Channel`s in SwiftNIO have the [`autoRead`](https://apple.github.io/swift-nio/docs/current/NIO/Structs/ChannelOptions.html#/s:3NIO14ChannelOptionsV8autoReadAC5TypesO04AutoE6OptionVvpZ)
 `ChannelOption` enabled.
 When `autoRead` is enabled, SwiftNIO will automatically send a `read` (note, this is a very different event than the